Kostadin-Krastev/Study/Git-commands.md

 - The upstream (tracking) branch, if one is set
 - Whether your branch is ahead or behind its upstream

+## Detailed information about the remote named origin

+**git remote show origin**

+It helps you understand how your local branches relate to the remote branches, what you're tracking, and whether you’re ahead or behind.

+<u>What It Shows:</u>

+- Fetch and push URLs (where Git fetches/pushes data)
+- Tracked remote branches
+- Local branches configured to track remote branches
+- Whether your local branches are ahead, behind, or diverged from the remote
+- Any branches marked for push by default

+<u>Why use git remote show origin?</u>

+- To check if your local branches track remote branches
+- To confirm push/pull configuration
+- To detect if your branches are out of sync
+- To troubleshoot tracking or syncing issues

 ---

 ## Deleting Branches